The GDAL project (primarily Tamas Szekeres) maintains SWIG generated C# bindings for GDAL and OGR.

 The C# bindings are also usable from other .NET languages, such as VB.Net.

-The C# interface has been built upon the same libraries as the other SWIG generated wrappers (like Perl, Python, Java, PHP and Ruby).
+The C# interface has been built upon the same libraries as the other SWIG generated wrappers (like Python, Java).
 Therefore, the class names, class member names, and the method signatures are driven by the GDAL+SWIG conventions and might not follow the conventional .NET naming guidelines.
 However, one can easily identify the matching members in the GDAL/OGR API documentation.

 The GDAL/OGR C# classes use the .NET P/Invoke mechanism for the communication between the managed and unmanaged code.
 Every class implements the IDisposable interface to control the finalization of the underlying unmanaged memory referenced by every the wrapper class.